elastic/apm-agent-php/docker/wordpress/README.md

 # Load Testing with Wordpress

-Simulate real load on a wordpress site using [hey](https://github.com/rakyll/hey).
+Simulate real load on a wordpress site, while randomly throwing errors in the wp app.

 See: http://127.0.0.1:8000/info.php